nirajp82/Ansible/README.md

 ### Example
 Consider a scenario where we manage a multi-tier application consisting of web servers, application servers, and a database server.
+The goal is to configure each type of server appropriately using Ansible roles.
 We'll use roles, modules, handlers, inventory, and playbooks in this example.

 ### Scenario: Deploying a Multi-tier Application